LIT-Protocol/lit-share-modal-v3/README.md

 An Individual Wallet

 intialState = {
-  address: // wallet address as string
+  walletAddress: // wallet address as string
 }
 ```